-Then, a user chooses a type of teacher they would like to answer the question.
+Then, a user chooses the type of teacher they would like to answer the question.
 Obviously, the price varies depending on the type of tutor: high school, college, masters, or Ph.D.
 The prices are set hourly.

 Moreover, a user needs to estimate the number of hours a tutor is likely to spend on an answer.
 After posting a question, a user gets tutor bids.
 Then a user chooses a teacher most suitable to answer the question and pays.